University dean apologizes for 1982 Confederate flag photo

-WINSTON-SALEM, N.C. — A North Carolina university administrator shown in a 1982 yearbook photo standing in front of a Confederate flag has issued an apology.
+WINSTON-SALEM, N.C. — A North Carolina university administrator has apologized for a 1982 yearbook photo of her standing in front of a Confederate flag, but students are calling for her resignation.

-WXII -TV in Winston-Salem reports the picture shows Wake Forest University Dean of Admissions Martha Allman, who graduated from the school in 1982, standing in front of a Confederate flag with the Kappa Alpha fraternity.
+The picture shows Wake Forest University Dean of Admissions Martha Allman, who graduated from the school in 1982, standing in front of a Confederate battle flag with Kappa Alpha fraternity members.

+Allman issued a letter Thursday acknowledging the photo and apologizing for being in it.

+“That flag was a symbol of pain and racism then just as it is now, and I understand that much differently in 2019 than I did in 1982,” Allman said in her letter.
+“Thirty-seven years of life, experiences, relationships and education have made a difference in my way of understanding the world and my ability to empathize with those who are different from me.”

 Two weeks ago, Wake Forest officials released a statement acknowledging racist images published in past yearbooks.